IshadP/Vault/content/4-AI Chat/LinkedIn Posts.md

 **Bar 4:** built from the open question left by Bar 2.
 It worked, but felt slightly cramped.
 Adding multimodal features later would only amplify that.
 Still, for our current text-only scope, the team agreed it was the most balanced solution for our app.

-After designing these, one thing I understood clearly, that showing more icons in a single line bar or cramming everything felt wrong cause one reason.
+After designing these, one thing became very clear—cramming too many icons into a single-line bar never feels right.
+There's a reason for it:

-Our brain perceives the space on screeen = space we have to think.
+Visual Space on screen = Mental Space

 So if it was more crammed our brain would have less space to think, causing confusion and loss of clarity.